Qovery/qovery-client-go/docs/CloudProviderCredentialsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateGCPCredentialsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateGcpCredentialsRequest struct via the builder pattern

 Name | Type | Description  | Notes